 In 2013, the wine was all fermented in stainless steel tanks.
 Syrah and Gewürztraminer were fermented separately and then blended.
 Tina and Martina along with their winemakers spent several months deciding on both the varietal and blend percentages for their 2013 vintage.
 Ultimately, they arrived at a blend everyone liked – 50% Napa Syrah and 50% Gewürztraminer.

-The 2013 Pink Girl shows fresh aromatics of strawberry, raspberry and an appealing dried rose petal component (perfume driven) that becomes more pronounced as the wine breathes.
+The 2013 Pink Girl Rosé shows fresh aromatics of strawberry, raspberry and an appealing dried rose petal component (perfume driven) that becomes more pronounced as the wine breathes.
 This rose petal aroma brings me back to a smell I first experienced as a child – opening up my grandmother’s scented jewelry box.
 The bouquet is pretty.
-The palate shows a nice crispness tempered by delicious flavors including blueberry and strawberry.
+The palate offers a pleasing crispness complemented with delicious flavors including blueberry and strawberry.
 The finish is clean, crisp and lingers nicely with delicate fruit.
 Good acidity.

 —

-With Martina’s background in visual arts and photography (a degree from The School of the Art Institute of Chicago) Tina trained her on the nuances of label design – now she works with Tina helping create labels for some of Napa’s wineries for Carpenter Creative – a boutique label design firm that has created labels and materials for a number of Napa wineries including Stag’s Leap Wine Cellars, Del Dotto Vineyards, Trinitas Cellars and also for Jayson Woodbridge, including his Cherry Pie and If You See Kay labels.
+With Martina’s background in visual arts and photography (a degree from The School of the Art Institute of Chicago) Tina trained her on the nuances of label design; she now works with Tina helping create labels for wineries for Carpenter Creative, a boutique label design firm that has crafted labels and materials for a number of Napa Valley wineries including Stag’s Leap Wine Cellars, Del Dotto Vineyards, Trinitas Cellars and also for Jayson Woodbridge, including his Cherry Pie and If You See Kay labels.

-As expected, and conveniently, Carpenter Creative has creatively designed all the packaging and materials for Pink Girl Wines – even down to the cork which is entirely pink!
+As expected, and conveniently, Carpenter Creative has creatively designed all the packaging and materials for Pink Girl Wines – even down to the cork on previous vintages, which was entirely pink!
+Current releases are bottled using a pink screw cap.
+We find the screw cap is an entirely better fit for this brand as well as for what is inside the bottle.
 Earlier vintages contained hand applied real Swarovski crystals.

 Pink Girl Wines has participated in a number of charity and wine events over the years including Wine Women & Shoes, the Napa Valley Film Festival, Live in the Vineyard and the Festival del Sole.

-Martina spends significant time selling the wine to retail outlets herself – focusing on the San Francisco Bay Area.
-Locally sometimes one can find select vintages at Sunshine Market in St. Helena.
 Their wines are selectively placed at regional Whole Food stores.
 Their wines have been made in Napa Valley since day one.
-Production is usually under 400 cases a year.
+This brand always seems like it has the potential to be bigger than the production size it has remained at.
+As of our last update to this profile, production is usually under 400 cases a year.
 For more information and to purchase the current release of this wine, visit: www.pinkgirlwines.com

 NOTE: sometimes Pink Girl wine takes a break for a year or more between vintages.